 The Universities at Shady Grove is a new model in education, offering a variety of degree programs in an accessible Montgomery County location.
-Students seeking to complete a bachelor's degree after attending Frederick Community College will find bachelor's degree programs offered by Maryland State colleges like Towson, UMBC, and UMCP.
-Among the majors offered during the daytime at the Shady Grove campus are accounting, biological sciences, business administration, criminal justice, elementary/special education, information systems, nursing, psychology and social work.
+Students seeking to complete a bachelor's degree after attending Frederick Community College will find bachelor's degree programs offered by a number of Maryland State colleges at Universities at Shady Grove.
 For more information, visit the website at www.shadygrove.umd.edu.